-This programme examines the effects of global trade and business and the significance of grand challenges, such as: increasing digitalisation and innovation in product/service development; international environmental sustainability regulation; and corporate social responsibility and ethics issues.
+This programme examines the effects of global trade and business and the significance of grand challenges, such as increasing digitalisation and innovation in product and service development, international environmental sustainability regulation, and corporate social responsibility and ethics issues.

 The programme reflects contemporary themes and developments within operations and supply chain management.
 You will explore how global supply chains are managed and will acquire the skills and confidence to challenge, innovate and solve problems.

 We enjoy close links with industry, government and voluntary sectors, providing opportunities to engage with supply chain professionals.
-You will hear from sector experts in guest lectures and there may be the option to take part in a live consulting project with a client organisation.
+You will hear from sector experts in guest lectures, and there may be the option to participate in a live consulting project with a client organisation.

-88% of our Business and Management research is rated as world leading or internationally excellent (REF 2021), reflecting its impact in shaping policy and practice.
+88% of our Business and Management research is rated as world-leading or internationally excellent (REF 2021), reflecting its impact on shaping policy and practice.